PreethiKumaresh/Game-Programming/README.md

 To Play the game click the given link, https://preethikumaresh.github.io/GameProgramming/ShinchanFinal.swf

-FireFox - Opens in new window and allow Flash PLayer , Google - Downloads locally
+FireFox - Opens in new window and allow Flash Player , Google - Downloads locally